FormulaMonks/tree-select/README.md

 - `id`.
 A freeform field for your own tracking purposes.
 - `reactKey`.
 A string to uniquely identify the object amongst its siblings in case you modify `data` on the fly.
 Without it, the performance of modifying `data` will suffer.
 More in [React docs](https://facebook.github.io/react/docs/lists-and-keys.html).
+- `selectable`.
+A corner-case feature where you can select some items as non-selectable.
+A scenario where a selectable parent contains non-selectable children is at the moment not supported.

 ### `onChange` and `value`